2. The Buddha of Our Kalpa: Shakyamuni Buddha

 On his third journey, he saw a corpse for the first time and again realized that death is an inevitable fate that befalls everyone.

 On his fourth journey, he was introduced to a mendicant monk.
-Channa explained that this person had renounced worldly comfort, pleasure, and luxury in exchange for spiritual life to seek answers to the existential sufferings that the prince saw in his earlier journeys.
+Channa explained that this person had renounced worldly comfort, pleasure, and luxury in exchange for a spiritual life, seeking answers to the existential sufferings that the prince had observed during his earlier journeys.

 The young prince eventually eloped from the palace, abandoning his wealth and power.
 He cut off his hair, put on a robe, and started life anew as a wandering mendicant monk searching for answers to life’s misery and suffering.
 First, he visited the best gurus of his time to learn from them.
 Eventually, however, he found their teachings insufficient for permanent liberation from suffering and left them.

-In his book, An End to Suffering, author Pankaj Mishra cited a few examples of Buddha’s disillusion with two gurus.
+In his book, An End to Suffering, author Pankaj Mishra cites a few examples of the Buddha’s disillusionment with two gurus.

 The future Buddha decided to confront Kalama, “How far have you yourself realized this teaching by direct knowledge?”
 In response, Kalama taught him about the Sphere of Nothingness.
 Soon after practicing, Buddha realized the state of the Sphere of Nothingness and could abide in it.
 Impressed, Kalama invited Buddha to join the hermitage as a co-teacher.
 However, Buddha was not yet satisfied and turned down the offer because the Sphere of Nothingness “does not lead to revulsion, dispassion, cessation, calm, knowledge, awakening, and Nibbana.”

 Next, the future Buddha went to another guru called Udraka Ramaputra.
 This time, the guru told him about the Sphere of Neither Perception nor Non-Perception.
-Again, Buddha could pick up the teaching quickly and abide by it.
+Again, the Buddha could quickly grasp the teachings and abide by them.
 Once again, Udraka Ramaputra offered him a leadership position in his hermitage, which his student also declined.
 He left the second guru for the same reason as before.

-Buddha would later teach that to be enlightened and released from repeated cycles of rebirth; one needs a higher meditative state than the “Realm of Neither Cognition nor Non-Cognition.”
-After his enlightenment, Buddha taught a meditation technique known as samathavipasyana that could accomplish that.
+Buddha would later teach that to be enlightened and released from repeated cycles of rebirth, one needs a higher meditative state than the “Realm of Neither Cognition nor Non-Cognition.”
+After his enlightenment, the Buddha taught a meditation technique known as samatha-vipassana that could accomplish this.

 However, Buddha’s time spent with these gurus was not wasted.
 The author suggested that Buddha “picked up ideas and techniques he would later rework into his own teachings.”
-Indeed, after enlightenment, Buddha teaches that the “Realm of Nothingness” and the “Realm of Neither Cognition nor Non-Cognition” are the two top-most tiers among the twenty-eight levels of Celestial Realms.
-These two celestial realms belong to the Formless Celestial Realm, meaning that beings do not have physical bodies.
-However, the meditation states achieved in these two Realms are one or two steps away from enlightenment to being liberated from existential suffering.
+Indeed, after enlightenment, the Buddha teaches that the “Realm of Nothingness” and the “Realm of Neither Cognition nor Non-Cognition” are the two highest tiers among the twenty-eight levels of the Celestial Realms.
+These two celestial realms belong to the Formless Celestial Realm, meaning that beings in these realms do not possess physical bodies.
+However, the meditations achieved in these two Realms are, respectively, one or two steps away from enlightenment, which is the only way that can lead to liberation from existential suffering.

 The experience with the gurus also makes Buddha realize “that mere faith in what the guru says isn’t enough and that you have to realize and verify it through your own experience.”
 Indeed, enlightenment can only be experienced individually.

 Of course, that applies to Buddha himself.
 Like the other gurus, Buddha is a teacher who shows us the path to enlightenment.
-Buddha teaches that his followers should not mindlessly follow his teachings but verify them personally.
-Indeed, while Buddha can show them the path to enlightenment, the journey to realizing enlightenment can only be completed individually.
+The Buddha does not want his followers to follow him blindly.
+Instead, they should verify his teachings by getting enlightened themselves.
+Indeed, while the Buddha’s teachings can show them the path to enlightenment, the journey to realizing enlightenment can only be completed with personal efforts.

 After leaving the gurus, Buddha traveled to modern-day Bodh Gaya and spent six years practicing Jainistic asceticism.
 Jainistic asceticism practices severe fasting and self-mutilation based on the belief that one liberates the soul by relinquishing attachment to the physical body.
 Buddha followed the course and fasted extensively for so long that he became highly emaciated.
 As author Pankaj Mishra wrote, Buddha told his disciple Sariputra, “Because I ate so little, my buttocks became like a camel’s hoof, my backbone protruded like a line of spindles, my ribs corroded and collapsed like the rafters of an old and rotten shed, the gleams of the pupils in my eye sockets appeared deeply sunken, my scalp became wrinkled and shrunken….”

-With the memory of his first meditation, Buddha discontinued starving, stopping the pain and allowing him to regain his strength.
-Then, realizing that neither the extremes of a comfortable and luxurious princely life nor the painful self-mutilation of Jainistic asceticism would lead him to his goal, he decided to try the meditation he naturally drifted into as a youth.
-He found a fig tree, now known as the Bodhi Tree, seated under it and meditated, vowing not to leave until enlightened.
+With the memory of his first meditation, Buddha discontinued starving and stopped the pain, which allowed him to regain his strength.
+Then, realizing that neither the extremes of a comfortable and luxurious princely life nor the painful self-mutilation of Jainistic asceticism would lead him to his goal, he decided to try the meditation that he drifted into naturally as a youth.
+He found a fig tree, now known as the Bodhi Tree, and seated under it to meditate, vowing not to leave until enlightened.

 History tells us that he indeed became enlightened.
-Thereafter, he would be honored as the first Buddha of our era, designed for the one who encompasses all objects of universal knowledge.
+Thereafter, he would be honored as the first Buddha of our kalpa (Chinese=劫).
+According to the Princeton Dictionary of Buddhism, “a kalpa in which a Buddha appears in the world is known as an ‘auspicious’ or ‘fortunate’ kalpa (Romanized Sanskrit=bhadrakalpa, Chinese=賢劫).”

-After enlightenment, Buddha embarked on a journey to teach what he realized to all who would listen with the stated objective of setting them free from the bondage of existential suffering.
+After attaining enlightenment, the Buddha embarked on a journey to teach what he had realized to all who would listen, with the stated objective of setting them free from the bondage of existential suffering.
 The content of his verbal teaching would later be collected as texts.
 The collection of these texts would become Buddhist sutras/suttas, the canons of Buddhism.

 (If you like this post, please like it on our Facebook page.
 Thank you.)